 MGIC applied for waivers in the other jurisdictions with Capital Requirements and received waivers from some of them.
 Insurance departments, in their sole discretion, may modify, terminate or extend their waivers of Capital Requirements.
 If an insurance department other than the OCI modifies or terminates its waiver, or if it fails to grant a waiver or renew its waiver after expiration, and if MGIC does not comply with the Capital Requirements at that time, MGIC could be prevented from writing new business in that particular jurisdiction.
-New insurance written in the jurisdictions that have Capital Requirements represented approximately 50% of our new insurance written in 2012 and the first quarter of 2013.
+New insurance written in the jurisdictions that have Capital Requirements represented approximately 50% of our new insurance written in the first six months of 2013.
 Depending on the level of losses that MGIC experiences in the future, it is possible that regulatory action by one or more jurisdictions, including those that do not have specific Capital Requirements, may prevent MGIC from continuing to write new insurance in that jurisdiction.
-The National Association of Insurance Commissioners ("NAIC") is reviewing the minimum capital and surplus requirements for mortgage insurers, although it has not established a date by which it must make proposals to change such requirements.
-Depending on the scope of proposals made by the NAIC, MGIC may be prevented from writing new business in the jurisdictions adopting such proposals.
-The GSEs are also developing mortgage insurer capital standards that would replace the use of external credit ratings.
-Revised capital standards are expected to be released in 2013, however the timing of their implementation is unknown.